 You can do the heart rate math

-Obviously the more unfit you are the quicker your heart rate will get to a level of intensity.
-Your heart is a muscle, so the stronger it gets, the less it beats and the harder it is to raise.
+Obviously, the more unfit you are the quicker your heart rate will get to a level of intensity.
+Your heart is a muscle, so the stronger it gets, the less it beats and the harder it is to raise your heart rate.
 A good way to tell if you are doing the best you can is to check your resting heart rate in the morning just as you wake up.
-Your resting heart rate is one of the indices to gauge fitness; the lower the heart rate, the more efficient the pump, the fitter you are.
+Your resting heart rate is one of the indices to gauge fitness; the lower the heart rate, the more efficient the pump (your heart), and the fitter you are.

 You reached a new goal

 To know when you’ve had a good workout you need to feel like you’ve pushed yourself.
-Biokineticists believe in the acronym SAID- specific adaptation to an imposed demand.
-SAID implies that the whole point of training should be to do that little bit more, to stretch your body, to recover, to become more resilient.
-You should be improving in your training, whether it’s your time, your agility, your strength, your endurance.
+Biokineticists believe in the acronym SAID – Specific Adaptation to an Imposed Demand.
+SAID implies that the whole point of training should be to do that little bit more each time; to stretch your body, to recover, or to become more resilient.
+You should be improving in your training, whether it’s your time, your agility, your strength, or your endurance.
 It’s a systematic process; you should notice that you could do more, over less time.